Accommodations inside the Classroom

 Understand and think about what you want before talking with the professor.
 The more specific you can be when asking, the better the professor will be able to help you.
 If you have accommodations and want to discuss how to carry out the accommodations, be courteous about making arrangements.
 Rather than being demanding, ask how the accommodations could best be implemented.
 Accept that a professor does not need to give accommodations prior to when they were formally requested.

-When you request your accommodations through AIM, a DSPS will send your instructor(s) a Faculty Notification Letter also known as the Classroom Accommodation Plan (CAP).
+When you request your accommodations through AIM, LARS will send your instructor(s) a Faculty Notification Letter also known as the Classroom Accommodation Plan (CAP).
 You will also receive a copy of the Notification Letter to share as needed.

-If you are finding your instructor is unwilling or unsure of the appropriate accommodations, please come speak with your DSPS Teacher-Specialist or Counselor about the situation.
+If you are finding your instructor is unwilling or unsure of the appropriate accommodations, please consult with your LARS Teacher-Specialist or Counselor about the situation.